dmitryweiner/parking-game/README.md

 ## Implementation notes

 - **TDD.** `tests/` were written first, then the implementations under `src/game/`.
-They cover the four pure logic modules (`Car`, `Collision`, `ParkingLot`, `Score`); rendering and DOM input are exercised manually.
+They cover the four pure logic modules (`Car`, `Collision`, `ParkingLot`, `Score`); rendering, traffic, and DOM input are exercised manually.
 - **Physics.** A kinematic bicycle model — no inertia/mass, no tire forces.
 Forward acceleration, drag, brake force, max speed and steering angle are tuned constants in `Car.ts`.
 Only the front wheels steer: each tick the **rear axle** is rolled forward along the current heading and the heading is then advanced by `v · tan(δ) / L`, so the body sweeps around the external instant center (perpendicular to the rear axle, at radius `L / tan δ`).
 The body center is re-derived from the updated rear axle each step.
 Steering only changes heading while moving (yaw rate ∝ speed).
-- **Collisions.** Every car (player and parked) is an oriented bounding box (OBB).
+- **Collisions.** Every car (player, parked, and AI) is an oriented bounding box (OBB).
 Lot walls are also OBBs.
-The Separating Axis Theorem test in `Collision.ts` checks four axes per pair.
+Pedestrians are circles. `Collision.ts` provides OBB-vs-OBB via the Separating Axis Theorem and a circle-vs-OBB test used for pedestrian-vs-player.
 - **Parking lot.** Configurable `rows` × `cols` of slots arranged as pairs of rows facing each other across driveways, with a left-side corridor connecting all driveways to the entrance.
 Adjacent row pairs sit back-to-back (zero gap between rear bumpers) so the layout reads as discrete drive lanes rather than a wide-open area.
-Lot width and height are computed from the layout.
-Between 2 and 5 slots are left empty per round — any of them is a valid park.
+Lot width and height are computed from the layout. `ParkingLot` also exposes the Y-coordinates of horizontal driveways (used by AI traffic) and the X-coordinates of clear vertical lanes between slot columns (used by pedestrians).
+The empty-slot count is supplied by `Game` from the current difficulty level.
 RNG is injectable for deterministic tests.
+- **Traffic.** `Traffic.ts` owns the crossing pedestrians and AI cars.
+Each agent picks a clear lane (pedestrians use all horizontal *and* vertical lanes; AI cars use only the horizontal driveways) and walks/drives straight from one edge to the other.
+A lookahead probe checks the cell ahead against every other agent and the player's OBB — if anything is in the way, the agent holds station.
+If it stays blocked for ~1.5 s it flips its heading 180° and heads back out the way it came, which resolves head-on deadlocks without anyone teleporting.
+Crossing traffic is drawn inside a Canvas clip path matching the lot rectangle, so agents only become visible once they're actually on the playfield.
+- **Difficulty.** `main.ts` derives a level from the running session score (`floor(score / 800)`) and passes it into `new Game({ level })`. `Game` translates the level into `ParkingLot.emptySlots` (`max(1, 6 - level)`) and `Traffic` counts (`1 + level` pedestrians, `1 + level` AI cars).
+First run is always 6 empties + 1 of each crossing hazard.
 - **Single lot size.** The lot is always 4 rows × 10 cols regardless of viewport — the same puzzle on desktop and mobile.
 To keep mobile usable, the renderer starts at zoom 2 when `(hover: none) and (pointer: coarse)` matches (or when the device reports touch and a smaller viewport), so the car and nearby slots are large enough to maneuver around on a phone.
 - **Mobile canvas sizing.** Real mobile Chrome behaves differently from devtools emulation in two ways the renderer compensates for: (1) the canvas is sized from `window.visualViewport` (with `window.innerWidth/Height` as a fallback) and re-sized on `visualViewport.resize`/`scroll` plus `orientationchange`, so the URL bar collapsing doesn't leave the canvas mismatched against the visible area; (2) `devicePixelRatio` is clamped to 2 so the internal canvas buffer doesn't blow past per-device canvas size limits and silently no-op on draw.
 - **Win check.** All four player-car corners must lie inside some empty slot's local rectangle, speed below threshold, heading within ±20° of that slot's axis (mod 180°, so you can pull in either direction).